Paschale Mysterium

-Paschale Mysterium is an album issued as a vinyl record in 1977.
-The music was sung by the German choir Capella Antiqua München directed by its regular conductor Konrad Ruhland.
+Paschale Mysterium is a Gregorian chant album by German choir Capella Antiqua München conducted by Konrad Ruhland, released in 1977 by Seon Records and Philips Records.

 Several samples of the album were used without permission for the album MCMXC a.D. by Enigma.
 An example is the antiphon "Procedamus in pace!" which was used in the track "Sadeness (Part I)".
 The track appeared as a single in late 1990, shortly before the album was released.
 After a lawsuit in 1994, compensation was paid.